El Chico (restaurant)

 El Chico is a restaurant chain in the Southern United States.
 The first restaurant opened in 1940 in Oak Lawn, in Dallas, Texas.
-There are 78 locations.
+There are 13 locations.
 The restaurant serves a variety of Tex-Mex dishes.

 History

 The restaurant's origin was Adelaida "Mama" Cuellar's popular homemade tamales at a county fair in 1926.
 Two years later, Cuellar opened Cuellar's Cafe in Kaufman, Texas.
 Her sons opened a cafe in Dallas using her recipes.
 The 11th Cuellar restaurant was located at Six Flags Over Texas amusement park, which was owned by Adelaida Cuellar's husband's employer, Angus Wynne.
+The Six Flags location served chicken fried steak and fried chicken to lure those unfamiliar with Mexican food into their restaurant.
+Most visitors to this location had never heard of tacos, enchiladas, or guacamole before.

-Today, it is part of Consolidated Restaurant Operations, Inc. (CRO) Joe V. Carvajal was an integral part of the success of many of the el Chico restaurants in the 1960s and '70s.
+Introducing Mexican food to America was not El Chico's only notable feat: It was also one of the early chain restaurants, with multiple locations at a time when mom-and-pop single-location restaurants ruled.
+Joe V. Carvajal was an integral part of the success of many of the El Chico restaurants in the 1960s and '70s.
 He introduced the sopapilla to Tex-Mex and American cuisine.